Pashman Stein Walder Hayden P.C. Named New Jersey Law Journal’s Law Firm of the Year 2023*

 7.17.17

-The Supreme Court of New Jersey has issued a landmark ruling in an Open Public Records Act (OPRA) case argued by the Media Law division at Pashman Stein Walder Hayden (PSWH) involving public records relating to a police-involved shooting.
+The Supreme Court of New Jersey has issued a landmark ruling in an Open Public Records Act (OPRA) case argued by the Media Law division at Pashman Stein Walder Hayden P.C.
+(PSWH) involving public records relating to a police-involved shooting.
 In a decision written by Chief Justice Stuart Rabner, the Court unanimously ruled that use of force reports, the names of officers involved in the shooting, and dash camera footage of the incident should be released.

 “This was a big win for the public’s right to know,” said PSWH’s Sam Samaro, lead counsel on the case.
 “It was our view that the public’s interest in disclosure of vital information trumps the State’s need for secrecy.
 Furthermore, nondisclosure of dash cam videos and police records relating to police-involved shootings undermines confidence in law enforcement.
 It was gratifying to see that the Court agreed.”